openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCPlaybackStart.md

 ---
 title: OnNPCPlaybackStart
 sidebar_label: OnNPCPlaybackStart
-description: This callback is called when a NPC starts playback of a recorded file.
+description: This callback is called when an NPC starts playback of a recorded file.
 tags: ["npc", "playback", "recording"]
 ---